Dumping Variables

 Debugger::$maxLength = 50; // default: 150

-The dump() function can display other useful information.
-Tracy\Dumper::LOCATION_SOURCE adds a tooltip with path to the file, where the function was called.
-Tracy\Dumper::LOCATION_LINK adds a link to the file.
-Tracy\Dumper::LOCATION_CLASS adds a tooltip to every dumped object containing path to the file, in which the object's class is defined.
-All these constants can be set in Debugger::$showLocation variable before calling the dump().
-You can set multiple values at once using the | operator.
+The dump() function can display additional useful information.
+The constant Tracy\Dumper::LOCATION_SOURCE adds a tooltip with the path to the file where the function was called.
+Tracy\Dumper::LOCATION_LINK provides a link to that location.
+Tracy\Dumper::LOCATION_CLASS adds a tooltip to each dumped object showing the path to the file where its class is defined.
+These constants are set in the Debugger::$showLocation variable before calling dump().
+To set multiple values simultaneously, combine them using the | operator.

 bdump([2, 4, 6, 8], 'even numbers up to ten');